There are several steps to set up a SIP2 device or a service to work with WMS. These are listed below.

 Follow the instructions on the SIP2 Custom Messages page.

 Once the device is configured, test it.
-Try placing a check-in or check out.
+Try placing a check-in /check-out or try to connect to the service [for example Overdrive, Kanopy or Hoopla]

 If the test doesn't work, contact OCLC Support.
 To help us troubleshoot the problem, include as much of this information as possible: